Skip to content

 Subcommands Usage Option Option Definition

 Migrate job to a new VM instance.
-If no options used, migrate to identical instance in same availability zone. -c, --cpu min_cpu:max_cpu Range of number of virtual CPUs to select from for new VM instance (can omit max_cpu).
+If no options used, migrate to identical instance in same availability zone. -c, --cpu min_cpu:max_cpu Range of number of virtual CPUs to select from for new VM instance.
+If max_cpu omitted, value of twice min_cpu used.

 -f, --force Automatically answer "yes" at confirmation prompt